HumeAI/hume-api-examples/evi/evi-dotnet-quickstart/README.md

     ```shell
     git clone https://github.com/humeai/hume-api-examples
-    cd hume-api-examples/tts/tts-csharp-quickstart
+    cd hume-api-examples/evi/evi-dotnet-quickstart
     ```

 2. Set up your API key:

-    You must authenticate to use the Hume TTS API.
     Your API key can be retrieved from the [Hume AI platform](https://platform.hume.ai/settings/keys).
 For detailed instructions, see our documentation on [getting your api keys](https://dev.hume.ai/docs/introduction/api-key).

-    To set your API key as an environment variable: create a .env file in the example folder and past your API key there (HUME_API_KEY=""), or run this:
+    Create a `.env` file in this folder with your API key:

+    ```
+    HUME_API_KEY=your_api_key_here
+    ```

+    Or set it as an environment variable:

     **Windows (Command Prompt):**
     ```cmd